Rapid wavefront shaping using an optical gradient acquisition: Results

+Next, we show that our system can retrieve an image of an area by performing a confocal scan.
 In \figref{fig:res-mask}, we present imaging results for a few patterns printed on the chrome mask.
 We display images of a single point in the area through both the main and validation cameras.
 We also show a confocal scan of the entire area.
 Without modulation, this looks like a speckle pattern; however, with the modulation, the confocal scan reveals the shape of patterns printed on the chrome mask.
-Note how the modulation increases light by a factor $12-100\times$.
+Note how the modulation increases light by a factor of $12-100\times$.
+In supplementary Fig. 7, we show the individual images captured for many points $\ell\in \Area$ in both the main and validation cameras.
+The result in the last row of \figref{fig:res-mask} was larger than the range of memory effect correlation.
+To overcome this, we imaged multiple local corrections and stitched the patches together.
+In supplementary Fig. 8, we show the different isoplanatic patches.

-\boldstart{Bead targets:} We demonstrate that our algorithm can also image translucent targets with small variations in refractive indices.
-In \figref{fig:beads}, we present $3\um$ polystyrene beads dispersed in agarose gel.
-The slab thickness is $1.3mm$ and its optical depth (OD) is 3 (OD is estimated by measuring the attenuation of ballistic light in the validation camera).
+Next, we demonstrate that our algorithm can also image translucent targets with small variations in refractive indices.
+To do this, we disperse polystyrene beads in agarose gel.
+Polystyrene and agarose have refractive indices of approximately $1.598$ and $1.334$ under our $532nm$ illumination, and thus correspond to the practical range of refractive indices of tissue components.
+The bead diameter is $0.5\um$ and the slab thickness is $1.3mm$.
+The left part of \figref{fig:beads3d} illustrates the schematic of this target, where we used our algorithm to focus inside the volume and image a 3D sub-volume.
+We estimate that the optical depth (OD) of this sample as 2.5 by measuring the attenuation of ballistic light in the validation camera.
+In \figref{fig:beads3d}, we visualize the confocal scanning result.
+Our target area $\Area$ was now a 3D sub-volume rather than a 2D patch, where beyond tilt-shift, we added in $\bu^\ell(\PrmInVect)$ a quadratic phase to focus light at varying depths.
+In our results, we present a few $x-y$ cross-sections of planes in the corrected sub-volume.
+In addition, we display maximum projection onto the three different axes, showing good agreement between our aberration corrected results and the reference.
 While a standard confocal scan of such beads is very noisy, with our estimated modulation we can largely increase its contrast and achieve a clear image of spots corresponding to the beads position.
-To obtain a reference image of the bead positions, we image beads at the further depth of the slab closer to the validation camera, so we are able to image a clear reference from the validation camera.
+To obtain a reference image of the bead positions, we image beads at the further depth of the slab, closer to the validation camera, so we are able to see an aberration-free reference in the validation camera.
 For this reference image, we used a wide-field incoherent illumination.
+In supplementary Figs. 5-6 we show additional results of 2D slices inside a beads dispersion, where we use beads of various sizes.